llazzaro/chem-fingerprints/docs/using-api.rst

 little reason to worry about this.

-FingerprintArena searches returning indicies instead of ids
+FingerprintArena searches returning indices instead of ids
 ===========================================================

-In this section you'll learn how to search a FingerprintArea and use hits based on integer indicies rather than string ids.
+In this section you'll learn how to search a FingerprintArea and use hits based on integer indices rather than string ids.

 The previous sections used a high-level interface to the Tanimoto search code.
 Those are designed for the common case where you just want the query id and the hits, where each hit includes the target id.

 Working with strings is actually rather inefficient in both speed and memory.
-It's usually better to work with indicies if you can, and in the next section I'll show how to make a distance matrix using this interface.
+It's usually better to work with indices if you can, and in the next section I'll show how to make a distance matrix using this interface.